Gitzarae/11014893_DCIT205/README.md

 9. You can view files, run the website and make changes like any local project.

 # Author<hr>
-Name: Adizatu Kubra Mohammed
+- Name: Adizatu Kubra Mohammed
-Student ID: 11014893
+- Student ID: 11014893

 # Screenshots<hr>
 These are the screenshots of the pages of the core sections.
+The screenshots demonstrate the final result of each page.

 ### Homepage:
 The homepage can be found on the nav bar at the header section.